awslabs/aws-athena-query-federation/athena-example/README.md

 1. Create an s3 bucket, that we can use for spill and to upload some sample data using the following command `aws s3 mb s3://BUCKET_NAME` but be sure to put your actual bucket name in the command and taht you pick something that is unlikely to already exist.
 2. (If using Cloud9) Navigate to the aws-athena-query-federation/athena-example folder on the left nav.
 This is the code you extracted back in Step 2.
-3. Complete the TODOs in ExampleMetadataHandler
+3. Complete the TODOs in ExampleMetadataHandler by uncommenting the provided example code and providing missing code where indicated.
-4. Complete the TODOs in ExampleRecordHandler
+4. Complete the TODOs in ExampleRecordHandler by uncommenting the provided example code and providing missing code where indicated.
 5. Run the following command from the aws-athena-query-federation/athena-example directory to ensure your connector is valid.  `mvn clean install`
 6. Upload our sample data by running the following command from aws-athena-query-federation/athena-example directory.
 Be sure to replace BUCKET_NAME with the name of the bucket your created earlier.  `aws s3 cp ./sample_data.csv s3://BUCKET_NAME/2017/11/1/sample_data.csv`